 In order to accomplish this we realize that we need to look at or own organization and continue to adapt and make changes to continue to serve our clients in powerful and relevant ways.
-We're a sort-of open source operating system, where we integrate the input from our clients, vendors, and advisers to adapt and renew how we function and what we offer.
+We're a sort-of open source operating system, where we integrate the input from our clients, vendors, and advisors to adapt and renew how we function and what we offer.
 Much of what we offer now has come from client requests and suggestions, brainstorms with meeting planners, or participants coming up to us and saying, "What if you...??"

 The Gizmo of the Month

 Dear Gizmo, uh Mitchell, that is

 Send us your business questions, issues, quandaries, and challenges and get insight and Business Advice from Mitchell Goozé...

 Do you have a concern or question about: The revenue side, marketing, sales, innovation, strategy, or customer experience?
 Please send your questions to email@example.com and our celebrated expert Mitchell Goozé will point you in the right direction.
 See your advice in next month's newsletter.
 Deadline: October 1, 2015